kingaa/sbied/syllabus.md

    For example, before our live plenary on Monday, 12 July, we expect students to have watched the Lesson 1 and Lesson 2 lecture videos.
    If you have any questions that come up while you are watching the videos, please pose these using the `#mod14_simulation-based_inference_2022` channel in the SISMID Slack workspace (`sismidworkspace.slack.com`).
    We will monitor this channel and attempt to answer all questions either via Slack, or in the live sessions.
-   This use of Slack will allow you check whether your question has been asked previously, to avoid the kind of unnecessary duplication that makes it hard for everyone.
+   This use of Slack will allow you check whether your question has been asked previously so as to avoid unnecessary duplication.

 1. ***Exercises.***
    Each lesson includes exercises intended to consolidate and challenge your understanding of key concepts and methods.